Italian White Bean Salad (Marinated with Feta)

 Key ingredients

 - White beans: While I tend to veer to my personal favorite white bean (cannellini), other readily available white beans like Great Northern, navy or butter beans are equally good to use in this recipe.
-Cannellini and butter beans have a nutty flavor and pleasantly creamy texture.
-Next to them, Great Northern and navy beans are smaller and firmer.
-I’ve made this salad using each type, depending on the beans I had in my pantry on a given day, or if I cooked up a batch of dried cannellini from scratch.
+I’ve tested versions of this salad using either type, depending on the beans I had in my pantry, or if I cooked up a batch of dried cannellini from scratch.
+Cannellini and butter beans have a nutty flavor and pleasantly creamy texture — it’s one reason my skillet white beans with Parmesan and kale is so popular with my readers.

 - Feta cheese: Adding the finishing touch, this sharp, salty cheese is welcome in just about any salad, especially with the white beans.
 You can sub with crumbles of creamy soft goat cheese or bite-sized mozzarella balls (bocconcini) for a milder taste.